Homeowners/Oak Ridge, NC/Code Violations

 How long do I have to fix code violations in Oak Ridge?

 Timelines vary by municipality and violation severity.
-In Charlotte, you typically receive a written notice with a specific compliance deadline.
-You can appeal within 10 days if you believe the violation is incorrect.
+In Oak Ridge, you typically receive a written notice with a specific compliance deadline.
+You can appeal within the window stated on the notice (often around 10 days) if you believe the violation is incorrect.

 What happens if my property is condemned in Oak Ridge?